-Having a good pair of safety gloves is essential for every chainsaw operator, regardless if you’re a professional arborist or just a casual homeowner.
+Having a good pair of safety gloves is essential for every chainsaw operator, regardless of whether you’re a professional arborist or just a casual homeowner.

-Chainsaw accidents can happen when you least expect it and these tools can easily rip apart your hands in less than a second.
+Chainsaw accidents can happen when you least expect them and these tools can easily rip apart your hands in less than a second.

-So, wearing the best protective gloves available are the key to keep your hands safe.
+So, wearing the best protective gloves available is the key to keeping your hands safe.

 It’s also a good idea to wear a pair of chainsaw chaps or pants to keep your legs protected.